AtlasLinux/pandora/README.md

 - Keep the ACL parser as a central library used by both client and registry tooling.
 - Expose a machine-readable log for CI (plain text machine-friendly lines) even if no JSON output is supported.
 - Add comprehensive tests for reproducibility and SHA256 verification.

-If you want, I will now generate:
-- Detailed manifest ACL schema for manifest.acl
-- Exact on-disk path examples and atomic switch algorithm
-- CLI usage examples and help text for each command
-- Minimal registry ACL index specification and example responses

-Tell me which of those to generate next and I will produce it.